kcaliskan/react-webpack-boilerplate/README.md

 After that you will see the `index_bundle.js` file under the `public` folder.
 Basically, drag and drop `public` folder the your ftp.
 Just kidding..(or not).

-## Did you add your ESLint rules or use pre-config?
+## Did you add your ESLint rules or use a pre-config?

 I use Airbnb's ESLint config.
 You can see it's details [here](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).